reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 4. [IncorrectClaimException](https://javadoc.io/doc/io.jsonwebtoken/jjwt-api/latest/io/jsonwebtoken/IncorrectClaimException.html) - Indicates that the required claim does not have the expected value.
 Therefore, the JWT is not valid.
 5. [MissingClaimException](https://javadoc.io/doc/io.jsonwebtoken/jjwt-api/latest/io/jsonwebtoken/MissingClaimException.html) - This exception indicates that a required claim is missing in the JWT and hence not valid.

 In general, it is considered a good practice to handle authentication related exceptions gracefully.
-In case of Basic Authentication, Spring security **by default adds the `BasicAuthenticationEntryPoint` to the Security filter chain which wraps basic auth related errors to 401 Unauthorized.**
+In case of basic authentication, Spring security **by default adds the `BasicAuthenticationEntryPoint` to the Security filter chain which wraps basic auth related errors to 401 Unauthorized.**
-Similarly, in our example we have explicitly created a `JwtAuthenticationEntryPoint` to handle possible authentication errors such as spring security's `BadCredentialsException` or JJwt's `MalformedJwtException`.
+Similarly, in our example we have explicitly created a `JwtAuthenticationEntryPoint` to handle possible authentication errors such as spring security's `BadCredentialsException` or JJwt's `MalformedJwtException`:
 ````java
 @Component
 @Slf4j